ValeriyKliuk/VaporBerlin/Examples/crud-example/README.md

 # CRUD (Create, Read, Update, Delete)
 ![From](README/crud.gif)

-# Want to build it by your own?
+## How to build this example from scratch
 [Tutorial: Build CRUD from scratch.](documentation/tutorial.md)

-# Just want to set this project up?
+# How to just set this example up
 ## Environment
 System Requirements | Version |  | Used Packages | Version |
 ------------ | ------------- | ------------- | ------------- | ------------- |